sirapatp257/CMPM120-Demo3/README.md

 All sound effects were generated using Pure Data. charge1.mp3 and charge2.mp3 were edited with Audacity.

+Level background music (bgm.mp3) was composed with Bosca Ceoil.

 ## Requirements Met

 * **The game uses both continuous and discrete inputs from the player**